carpentries/instructor-training/_extras/checkout.md

 With the exception of Glossario, **please be cautious about proposing new content or exercises**.
 Most of our lessons are full to bursting!
 The greater challenge, in most cases, is identifying where and how to cut.

 ### What Comes Next?
-If you submit your own contribution, be sure to send an email with a link to [instructor.training@carpentries.org](mailto:instructor.training@carpentries.org).
 Pay attention to GitHub notifications in case the Maintainers or others have follow-up questions or requests.
 However, also keep in mind that Carpentries lesson Maintainers, like Instructors, are mostly volunteers!
 Some repositories are vigorously maintained; others may have slower response times.
 Do not take it personally if your contribution does not get a prompt response.